publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch35/schIII/m__us_usc_t22_s2571.md

  __Report on International Transfer of Conventional Arms__

     [Pub.
-L. 92–352, title III, § 302][/us/pl/92/352/s302], July 13, 1972, [86 Stat.
+L. 92–352, title III][/us/pl/92/352/tIII], § 302, July 13, 1972, [86 Stat.
 495][/us/stat/86/495], directed Arms Control and Disarmament Agency, with cooperation of other agencies, to prepare a comprehensive report on international transfer of conventional arms and submit this report no later than one year after July 13, 1972, with an interim report submitted no later than six months after July 13, 1972.

 ----------